Prince Louis' Six Godparents Revealed: All the Details

 Max Mumby/Indigo/Getty Images

 Harry Aubrey-Fletcher: Aubrey-Fletcher is another pal of the couple.
-According to The Telegraph, Aubrey-Fletcher is the son of Sir Henry Aubrey-Fletcher, the eigth Baronet and Lord Lieutenant of Buckinghamshire.
-The newspaper also claimed he attended Eton College with William and that the Duke of Cambridge was an usher in his wedding, which occurred just before their own 2011 nuptials.
+According to The Telegraph, Aubrey-Fletcher is the son of Sir Henry Aubrey-Fletcher, the eighth Baronet and Lord Lieutenant of Buckinghamshire.
+The newspaper also claimed he attended Eton College with William and that the Duke of Cambridge was an usher in his wedding, which occurred just before his own 2011 nuptials.

 Max Mumby/Indigo/Getty Images